What is Assisted Living?

 Assisted living is a living situation created for those who are able to maintain much of their independence but still need some assistance with activities of daily living (also known as “ADLs”).
 While there are a number of care options available, assisted living is an option best suited for those looking to maintain much of their self-sufficiency while still having a helping hand available.

-A relatively new concept, assisted living communities—particularly those suited to senior care–have grown immensely popular over the last few decades.
+Assisted living communities—particularly those suited to senior care–have grown immensely popular over the last few decades.
 The level of independence offered with assisted living, as well as the range of assistance and services that often come with it, have made this one of the most common long-term care options in the country.
-For many seniors, assisted living offers the opportunity to continue their living as they please with the peace of mind of knowing assistance is always readily available.
+For many seniors, assisted living offers the opportunity to continue living as they please with peace of mind, knowing assistance is always readily available.

 Assisted Living vs. Nursing Home

 The terms “assisted living community” and “nursing home” are often used interchangeably when they are, in fact, two very separate concepts.
 The biggest difference between assisted living communities and nursing homes (also known as skilled nursing communities) is the presence of medical professionals.
 Assisted living communities may have nurses onsite but typically do not have doctors on the premises (though they often do have doctors on call).
-Nursing homes, on the other hand, are fully staffed with a team of medical professionals who are available around the clock.
+Nursing homes, on the other hand, are staffed with a full team of medical professionals to address clinical care needs.
+In both settings, the care offered is designed to meet the needs of every resident.

 Is Assisted Living the Answer?